UniPD-DII-ETCOMP/DenseMatrixMarket/src/VolumeIntegral_tetra/test_cases/README.txt

 Subdirectories contain some examples of data generation:

-"SphereShell1866", "SphereShell8940", "test1", "test2", "testTK" and "testDMM": geometrical data are taken from a COMSOL mesh file
+"SphereShell1866", "SphereShell8940", "test1", "test2", "testTK", "testTK2" and "testDMM": geometrical data are taken from a COMSOL mesh file

 "test_from_user": contains a sample user defined "geo.mat" file

 "test_spherical_shell_from_user": generate a user defined test case of a spherical shell

+"test_brick_from_user": generate a user defined test case of a brick with a regular mesh